Matt L's Posts

 “Andrei Rublev” by Andrei Tarkovsky is one of the best I can think of.
 The final scenes of the film get right to the heart of what Christianity meant to Tarkovsky.

-Von Trier vs Tarkovsky over 3 years ago
+Von Trier vs Tarkovsky about 4 years ago

 Have you seen THE ELEMENT OF CRIME?